NicoEscaroz/Grupo-Escarox/README.md

 # IN PROGRESS

-This project is currently in progress, once it's finished I'll update with all the libraries used.
+Most of the project is done, just waiting in for some final details from the design team, but beside that the page is ready to be deploy.

+# Preview